Longfellow House–Washington's Headquarters National Historic Site: Preservation and current use

 Longfellow died in 1882 and his daughter Alice Longfellow was the last of his children to live in the home.
 In 1913, the surviving Longfellow children established the Longfellow House Trust to preserve the home as well as its view to the Charles River.
 Their intention was to preserve the home as a memorial to Longfellow and Washington and to showcase the property as a "prime example of Georgian architecture".

 The home was already becoming famous during the poet's lifetime as it was often printed alongside his works, in chromolitographs, and in gift-cards.
 Its fame continued to grow after Longfellow's death.
 By the 1890s, a company began manufacturing postcards and selling them in bulk for teachers to give away.

 In 1962, the trust successfully lobbied for the house to become a national historic landmark.
 In 1972, the Trust donated the property to the National Park Service and it became the Longfellow National Historic Site and open to the public as a house museum.
 On display are many of the original nineteenth century furnishings, artwork, over 10,000 books owned by Longfellow, and the dining table around which many important visitors gathered.
 Everything on display was owned by the Longfellow family.
 The site was renamed to Longfellow House–Washington's Headquarters National Historic Site on December 22, 2010, to ensure that the connection to Washington was not lost in the memory of the general public.

 The site also possesses some 750,000 original documents relevant to the former occupants of the home.
 These archives are open to scholarly research by appointment.

 Across the street from the Longfellow House–Washington's Headquarters National Historic Site is the municipal park known as Longfellow Park.
 The park was left undeveloped as a way to preserve an unobstructed view of the Charles River from the house.
 In the middle sits a memorial by sculptor Daniel Chester French dedicated in 1914.
 In addition to a bust of the poet, a carved bas-relief by Henry Bacon depicts the famous characters Miles Standish, Sandalphon, the village blacksmith, the Spanish student, Evangeline, and Hiawatha.
 The monument is similar to one French designed for the street that leads to Sunnyside, the former home of Washington Irving.

 In 1994, locals established the Friends of the Longfellow House, a nonprofit organization which raises funds to supplement federal support for the site and to assist with ongoing preservation projects.

+Collections

+According to the National Park Service, Longfellow House's museum collection and archives include "a rich and varied collection of artifacts and archival materials", including "[f]ine arts, decorative arts, furnishings, books, textiles and clothing, toys, tools, Asian art and artifacts, and more."